codaptai/codapt-template-tsr/.codapt/docs/trpc/implementing-trpc-procedures.md

-When we want to implement an API endpoint, we have two options:
+When we want to implement a tRPC procedure, we normally have two options:

 - It can be a query procedure, for fetching application data
 - It can be a mutation procedure, for modifying application data

-We create a separate file for each procedure in `src/server/api/procedures` (rather than grouping them into sub-routers or big files).
+We create a separate file for each procedure in `src/server/trpc/procedures` (rather than grouping them into sub-routers or big files).

 Example of a query procedure:

-src/server/api/procedures/getPostContent.ts
+src/server/trpc/procedures/getPostContent.ts

 ```
 import { z } from "zod";
 import { TRPCError } from "@trpc/server";
 import { db } from "~/server/db";
-import { baseProcedure } from "~/server/api/trpc";
+import { baseProcedure } from "~/server/trpc/main";

 export const getPostContent = baseProcedure
   .input(z.object({ postId: z.number() }))